 Aqua-Queen shrieked and jumped on his back.
 “Aquaman, I hate you more than ever!” cried the powerful blonde.

-He flipped her to the ground and said, “Dale?!
+Flipping her to the ground, Aquaman said, “Dale?!
 What madness has possessed you?”
 They collapsed to the ground, and the wizard’s hastily muttered spell failed to work.
 She clawed for his face, and he reluctantly lifted her off the ground to hurl her into Zond’s arms.

-Aquaman ignored Sands as he moaned on the floor.
-“That crazy cowboy shot me!” he gasped.
+Completely ignored now, Sands moaned on the floor and gasped, “That crazy cowboy shot me!”

 Aquaman gripped Zond and said, “Where’s Manta?”
 Zond tried to escape via an illusion but whined as Aquaman slapped him across the face.
 “My mind is too strong for your tricks.
 You can’t hide from me.
 Now where is Black Manta?!” he demanded.